patlockley/Wordpress-KeywordReplace/readme.txt

 3. Visit the settings page for the plugin - No other configuration is required.

 == Changelog ==
+No Changes yet

+== Frequently Asked Questions ==
+No Questions have been asked yet.
+Please see http://www.pgogy.com/code/groups/wordpress/keyword-replace/

 == Screenshots ==

-== Frequently Asked Questions ==

-We are a new plugin - so no questions so far.
+1. The admin panel for this plugin on the dashboard